-Our finding in this representative general population is that chronic cough is common, increases with age, and is associated with poorer health status.
-Furthermore, the impact of chronic of cough on health status is more significant in individuals aged 50 yrs old or older, and those with COPD, or with SAD.
-It is important now to determine the long-term outcomes of in these various subgroups of chronic cough.
+Our finding in this representative general population is that chronic cough is common, increases with age and is associated with poorer health status.
+Furthermore, the impact of chronic cough on health status is more significant in individuals aged 50 years or older and those with COPD or with SAD.
+It is important to determine the long-term outcomes of the various subgroups of chronic cough in future studies.